-an object that implements $RawFloat^{142}$ and supports access to the specified range in the memory region.
+an object that implements $RawFloat^{140}$ and supports access to the specified range in the memory region.

-Create an instance of a class that implements $\texttt{RawFloat}^{143}$ and accesses memory of region in the address range described by base, stride, and count.
+Create an instance of a class that implements $RawFloat^{141}$ and accesses memory of region in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride \ size of RawFloat \ count.
 The object is allocated in the current memory area of the calling thread.

-12.5.5.3.16 createRawFloatReader(RawMemoryRegion, long, int, int)
+createRawFloatReader(RawMemoryRegion, long, int, int)

-'''

-public

-javax.realtime.device.RawFloatReader

-createRawFloatReader(RawMemoryRegion region, long base, int

-count, int stride)

-throws SecurityException, OffsetOutOfBoundsException,

-SizeOutOfBoundsException, MemoryTypeConflictException,

-UnsupportedRawMemoryRegionException

-'''

-base The starting physical address accessible through the returned instance. count The number of memory elements accessible through the returned instance.
+public javax.realtime.device.RawFloatReader createRawFloatReader(RawMemoryRegion region, long base, int count, int stride) throws SecurityException, OffsetOutOfBoundsException, SizeOutOfBoundsException, MemoryTypeConflictException, UnsupportedRawMemoryRegionException count The number of memory elements accessible through the returned instance.